-The Super Bowl is right around the corner, and this pizza bread is sure to be a hit with everyone at your party, kids and grown-ups alike.
+The Super Bowl is right around the corner, and this Pepperoni Pizza Pull-Apart Bread is sure to be a hit with everyone at your party, kids and grown-ups alike.

 Don’t be shy about shoving the toppings down into the cut bread–you can fit a lot more in there than you think!
 If you have a fairly sturdy loaf of bread, it shouldn’t be a problem.

 - 3 tablespoons butter, melted

-- 1/2 teaspoon garlic powder
+- 1/2 teaspoon garlic salt

-- 1/2 teaspoon dried oregano
+- 1/2 teaspoon Italian seasoning

 - 2 tablespoons Parmesan cheese

-- Marinara sauce for dipping
+- Warm marinara sauce for dipping

-- Unwrap the bread and bake 10 more minutes, or until cheese is melted and bread is golden and crusty.
+- Wrap bread completely in foil and bake for 15 minutes.
+Unwrap the bread and bake 5-10 more minutes, or until cheese is melted and bread is golden brown.
 Serve with warm marinara sauce for dipping.

 Who Dished It Up First: Adapted from The Girl Who Ate Everything.